MyPassion.ai

 The bottom line

 MyPassionAI is the deliberate inverse.
 Fewer, branched questions.
 An operator-authored archetype matrix.
-A result designed to be acted on by next Wednesday.
-It does not have Sokanu's breadth, does not have O*NET-backed career depth, and does not (yet) have live job listings.
-It does have the one thing my own 2023 experience with Sokanu taught me was missing: a clear first step.
+A result designed to be focused enough to act on.
+It does not have Sokanu's breadth or O*NET-backed career depth.
+It does have what my own 2023 experience with Sokanu taught me was missing: a tighter, focused next step.

 If you have 90 minutes and want an atlas, take Sokanu.
-If you have 3 minutes and want a decision, take MyPassionAI.
+If you have 3 minutes and want a focused result, take MyPassionAI.
 If you are genuinely stuck, take both.

 I wrote this review knowing I benefit from you clicking the second link.
 I tried to earn the click anyway.